 The books of Romans and Galatians are complementary.
-The former is a comprehensive discourse on the foundational doctrines of the Christian faith which is rooted in the gospel of the grace of God.
-It was sent to the Church in Rome and teaches salvation is by grace alone through faith in Christ, which has set us free from slavery to sin through the fleshly works of the law.
+The former is a comprehensive discourse on the foundational doctrines of the Christian faith, rooted in the gospel of the grace of God.
+It was sent to the Church in Rome and teaches salvation is by grace alone through faith in Christ, which has set us free from slavery to sin through the fleshly works of the Law.

-The epistle to the Galatians was sent to all the churches in Galatia.
-Like Romans, it presents the foundational doctrine, but is also an outstanding defence of the gospel.
+The epistle to the Galatians was sent to all the believers in Galatia.
+Like Romans, it presents the foundational doctrines, but is also an outstanding defence of the gospel.
 It fiercely condemns legalism and provides doctrinal justification for the freedom we have in Christ.
-The former provides an in-depth treatise of the gospel, while the latter defends the gospel by strongly condemning the destructive nature of legalism, which the Galatian believers had adopted.
+The former provides an in-depth treatise of the gospel, while the latter defends the gospel by strongly condemning the destructive nature of legalism which the Galatian believers had adopted.

-The speed with which the Galatians churches strayed from the truth into the false 'gospel' of legalism, disturbed Paul greatly.
+The speed with which the Galatian church had strayed from the truth into the false 'gospel' of legalism, disturbed Paul greatly.
 His concern is reflected in the severe tone of his epistle.
-Unlike all his other letters, including the epistle to the Corinthians which criticised the behaviour and attitude of the saints there and corrected much false teaching, there are no warm introductory remarks in Galatians, no positive encouragement and no praise for the churches in that region.
+Unlike all his other letters, including the epistle to the Corinthians which criticised the behaviour and attitude of the saints there and corrected much false teaching, there are no warm introductory remarks in Galatians, no positive encouragement, and no praise for the churches in that region.

 The Jewish legalists in Galatia besmirched the character of Paul.
 They denied his calling, demonised his teachings, and persuaded the Galatian believers to reject the truth and adopt a works-based, legalistic gospel.
 They claimed adherence to the Law and taught that works of the flesh were necessary for both justification and sanctification.